RegulatableML/RegulatableML.github.io/content/cfp.md

 This workshop is non-archival.
 The review process is double-blinded.
 Submissions should be anonymized appropriately.

-Abstracts and papers can be submitted through OpenReview (link will be provided when available).
+Abstracts and papers can be submitted through [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/RegML).

 ## Format
 We welcome both short papers no longer than 4 pages and long papers of up to 9 pages, excluding references and unlimited supplementary materials.
-Please use the RegML @ NeurIPS 2025 template (will be provided) and submit your paper(s) in PDF format.
+Please use the [RegML @ NeurIPS 2025 template](/template/style-2025.zip) and submit your paper(s) in PDF format.